eugenetriguba/config-file/README.md

 ## Using your own parser

-> This feature is a work in-progress and has not been tested yet.

 You can still use config file, even if you don't use one of our supported configuration formats.
 The `ConfigFile` object swaps in the parser it needs based on the file format.
 However, the constructor takes in an optional `parser` argument that you can use to supply your own custom parser.
 The only requirement is that the parser must be a concrete implementation of `BaseParser`.